spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/shape-analysis/normalize-morphometrics-compression.rst

   :align: center
   :figwidth: 80%

-This section demonstrates how to compute normalized morphometric measures to assess spinal cord compression using the ``sct_compute_compression`` command.
+This section demonstrates how to compute normalized morphometric measures to assess spinal cord compression using the :ref:`sct_compute_compression` command.

 .. toctree::